MicrosoftDocs/azure-devops-docs/docs/repos/git/git-tags.md

    ![View newly created branch.](media/git-tags/navigate-branches-pane.png)

-4. Note that your new branch is created locally.
+4. Your new branch is created locally.
 To push the branch, right-click it and choose **Push Branch**.

    ![Push new branch from tag in Visual Studio.](media/git-tags/branch-from-tag-created.vs.png)